jotyGill/openpyn-nordvpn/README.md

   -kf, --killFW         Flush iptables And Kill any running Openvnp process, needed
                         when using "-f"

-  --updateCountries     Fetch the latest countries from nord's site and update
+  --updateCountries     Fetch the latest countries from nords site and update
                         the country code mappings

   -ls, --listCountries  List all the countries, with Country Codes to Use